MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 6a - Data Export Import using Data Entity.md

 5. Add the column FlyingMiles in the Staging Table in Mapping details and check the Auto default check box

+![The new line should have:
+Auto default: checked
+Source Field: Default
+Staging field: FlyingMiles](Images/Lab6aEx2Task1.png)

 6. Select the **Default value** button and enter some temporary number (e.g.
     99) to fill in the staging table